 Most people who come to us for coaching have needs or issues in at least one of these areas (we no longer offer coaching to stop smoking).

 - Weight Loss

 What Causes Motivation And What Prevents It?

 At the highest level, motivation is seen as a strategy.
-Each person has their own strategy made up of several steps, the simplest being a two-step “see-do” strategy.
+Each person has a strategy comprising several steps, the simplest being a two-step “see-do” strategy.

 So, the first thing to do is figure out your motivation strategy.
 This is done by finding an area in which you are highly motivated and breaking down the steps.

 Most, if not all, of your motivation strategies will have the same steps.

 So, find the steps and then list the order they are in.